dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 ```

 {{< notice warning >}}
 `python-telegram-bot` is under active development.
-There are breaking changes starting version `20` and onward.
+There are breaking changes starting with version `20` and onward.
 For this post, I'd recommend sticking with version `<20`.
 {{< /notice >}}

 To run the bot, save the 8-line code snippet above into a `.py` file and run it on your computer.